Javascript is not enabled.

 • Who pays the high-income surcharge?

-If you have drug coverage, find out if it’s as good or better than a basic Part D plan, what’s known as creditable coverage.
+If you have other prescription drug coverage, such as through an employer or retiree plan, find out if it’s considered to be as good or better than a basic Part D plan, what’s known as creditable coverage.
 Every September your health plan should send you a notice telling you whether your current coverage is considered creditable.

-If you have creditable coverage, you don't need to sign up for Part D. If you don’t, you’ll need to find a plan or face a late enrollment penalty that will be added to your Part D premium every month.
+If you have creditable coverage, you don't need to sign up for Part D. If not, you’ll need to find a plan or face a late enrollment penalty that will be added to your Part D premium every month.

 8 STEPS TO SIGN UP FOR A PART D PRESCRIPTION DRUG PLAN

-1. Compare the Part D options in your area by using the Plan Finder tool at Medicare.gov.
+1. Compare Part D options in your area by using the Plan Finder tool at Medicare.gov.
+(You can also use the Plan Finder to compare Medicare Advantage plans, which is covered in the previous chapter.)

 3. Now indicate whether you get help with your medical expenses.
 If you’re not sure, you can find out by logging in to your Medicare account.

-6. Choose up to five pharmacies where you want to fill your prescriptions.
+6. Choose up to five pharmacies to fill your prescriptions.
 Many plans charge lower copayments for preferred pharmacies.
-You can see how plans work with the pharmacies and what your copayments would be for each one.
-Enter the names of the pharmacies you use or search by your address or zip code.
+You can see how plans work with pharmacies and what your copayments would be for each one.
+Enter the names of the pharmacies you use or search by your address or ZIP code.

-If you're interested in a plan, before signing up, be sure to check whether your prescriptions are part of a plan’s formulary — the list of regularly covered drugs.
-Some expensive medicines require prior authorization from the plan before you can purchase them.
+If you're interested in a plan, before signing up, be sure to check whether your prescriptions are part of a plan’s formulary — the list of regularly covered drugs — and whether it has prior authorization requirements or other restrictions.

-8. To sign up for a Part D plan, click "Enroll."
+8. To sign up for a Part D plan, click Enroll.
 You’ll need your Medicare number and the date that your Parts A and B coverage started.
-You may be able to enroll with an insurance agent or by calling 800-MEDICARE (800-633-4227).
+To enroll, call 800-MEDICARE (800-633-4227).

 For help signing up for a Part D plan, contact your State Health Insurance Assistance Program (SHIP).